GabeScott/standard-works-vault/General Conference/2006 October - The Faith to Move Mountains.md

 I am grateful for the faith that took him into the grove to pray.
 I am grateful for his faith to translate and publish the Book of Mormon.
 I am grateful that he went to the Lord in prayer that was answered with the bestowal of the Aaronic and Melchizedek Priesthoods.
 I am grateful that in faith he organized the Church and set it on its course.
 I thank him for the gift of his life as a testimony to the truth of this work.

 Faith was also the moving power behind Brigham Young.
 I often reflect on the tremendous faith he exercised in bringing a very large number of people to settle this Salt Lake Valley.
 He knew very little of the area.
 He had never seen it, except in vision.
 I suppose he had studied what meager information there was, but he knew almost nothing of the soil or the water or the climate.
-And yet when he looked upon it, he said without hesitation, “This is the right place, drive on” (B. H. Roberts, A Comprehensive History of the Church, 3:224).
+And yet when he looked upon it, he said without hesitation, “This is the right place, drive on” (in B. H. Roberts, *A Comprehensive History of the Church,* 3:224).

 And so it has been with each of the Presidents of the Church.
 In the face of terrible opposition, they have moved forward with faith.
 Whether it was crickets destroying their crops.
 Whether it was drought or late frost.
 Whether it was persecution by the federal government.
 Or, more recently, whether it was an urgent need to extend humanitarian aid to victims of the tsunami, or earthquakes, or floods in divers places, it has all been the same.
 Welfare shelves have been emptied.
 Cash by the millions has been dispatched to those in need, regardless of Church membership—all in faith.